DionneMaguire/portfolio1/README.md

 ## Credits
 I went with the same fonts as Love Running, but it is something I might revisit if I have time.
 I used this video on CSS grid to help me with the product section of the home page CSS Grid Tutorial: Responsive Design Examples.
+I used the love running project to help with the process of setting up the Three Teds.